Phinehas (band): Formation, line-up changes and Thegodmachine (2001–2012)

 Phinehas formed in 2001 in Los Angeles, California.
-The band went through a few line-up changes before settling on Sean McCulloch (vocals), Jason Combs (guitars), Ryan Estrada (bass) and Lee Humerian (drums).
-The band recorded and independently released a self-titled EP on December 15, 2009.
+The band recorded and released a demo in 2005 with the line-up of Matt Yriarte (lead vocals), Glenn Gizzi (lead guitar, backing vocals), Michael Ruffino (rhythm guitar), Phil Killpatrick (bass), and Michael Killpatrick (drums).
+The band went through a few line-up changes following the demo's release before settling on Sean McCulloch (vocals), Scott Whelan (rhythm guitar), Ryan Estrada (bass) and Lee Humerian (drums) in addition to Gizzi.
+The band recorded and independently released a self-titled EP on December 15, 2009; Gizzi, the band's only remaining original member, left shortly after the EP's release and was replaced by Jason Combs.
 After the release, the band went on a 10-day tour before beginning work on their debut album Thegodmachine.

 After finishing production of the album, the band looked at many labels, before being signed to Red Cord Records in 2011.
 Thegodmachine was released on September 30, 2011, through Red Cord, and received acclaim from music critics.
 Most of the praise came from the band's "uncompromising blast of metalcore" and the thrash metal-style riffs.
-The band toured extensively to promote the album, including a spot at Cornerstone Festival in 2011, with bands such as P.O.D., For Today, Close Your Eyes and Living Sacrifice among others.
+The band toured extensively to promote the album, including a spot at the Cornerstone Festival in 2011, with bands such as P.O.D., For Today, Close Your Eyes and Living Sacrifice among others.